 4. Teachers, please print, complete and return an entry form with your class’ poster entries.
 Poster Entry Form – fillable Adobe pdf

 Students will compete in their appropriate grade level: K-2, 3-5, 6-8.
-One winner from each grade level for each category will be awarded so there is 18 winners in all.
-A classroom gift of $50 will be provided to the teacher and the student and teacher will be invited to attend the KCEE Awards Dinner.
+One winner from each grade level for each category will be awarded for a total of 18 winners.
+A classroom gift of $50 will be provided to the teacher along with small prizes for the students.

 Upon entry, all posters become the property of the Kansas Council for Economic Education and may be used for publicity.
 Winning entries will be posted on the website, along with the student’s first name, teacher’s name, and school name.